-There is a fuel pickup installed in the tank The pickup incorporates a shut off valve along with an anti-siphon valve than can be accessed through the in deck inspection plate under the leaning post.
-There is an on deck fuel fill located on the port side of the boat, just forward of the console.
-Access to the fill is provided through an inspection port.
-The fuel fill also incorporates a vent that allows venting of the tank, It is recommended that these connections be inspected annually.
+There is a fuel pickup installed in the tank.
+The pickup incorporates a shut off valve along with an anti-siphon valve than can be accessed through the in deck inspection plate, adjacent to the convenience center.

+There is an on deck fuel fill located on the port side of the boat, outboard of the windshield and adjacent to the passenger console door.
+The tank vents through an EPA Carbon Canister, located in the anchor locker, which than vents overboard through a vent fitting on the starboard side of the hull.
+Access to the vent is provided through an inspection port.
+It is recommended that these connections be inspected annually.

-The 203DFS will come pre-rigged from the factory with an engine matched fuel water separator.
-The fuel water separator is installed in the bilge and accessed through the bilge access hatch located in the splash well.
+The 239DFS will come pre-rigged from the factory with an engine matched Fuel Water Separator.
+The fuel water separator is installed in the bilge and accessed through the bilge access hatch located in the engine pod.
 The Fuel Water separator should be checked periodically to ensure the fuel is free of water.
-Fuel should be disposed of in an approved waste collection device when servicing/ replacing.
+Fuel should be disposed of in an approved waste collection device when servicing/replacing.
 The filter must be filled with fuel after servicing/replacing them in order to prime the engine.

-A primer bulb for the engine is located in the engine splash well.
+A primer bulb for the engine is located in the engine pod.
 It is used to prime the engine and system before starting the engine.
 This should be done after service or after periods of downtime for the boat.

-When fueling your boat, whether on trailer or at a marina, the pressurized system will prevent overfilling.
-Any blockage of the vent and or vent line will prematurely trigger the shut off on the fuel nozzle and will prevent you from filling the tank completely.
+When refueling the 239DFS, whether on trailer or at a marina, the pressurized system will prevent overfilling.
+Any blockage of the vent, ventline, and/ or orifice line will prematurely trigger the shut off on the fuel nozzle and will prevent you from filling the tank completely.
 It is recommended to inspect your fuel system annually to ensure that all hose fittings are secured and the lines are free of any kinks.
-All components of the 203DFS fuel systems are approved for use with ethanol blended fuels up to 10%.
-E8 5 fuel should never be used.
+All components of the 239DFS Fuel System are approved for use with ethanol blended fuels up to 10%.
+E85 fuel should never be used.
 Key West recommends using non ethanol fuels whenever possible to reduce the risk of moisture retention in the fuel system, especially in areas of high heat/humidity.